 Mickey Gillette was a famous recording artist at the time.
 Rico released two different versions of a ‘Mickey Gillette’ mouthpiece.
 The first was hard rubber.

 The second Mickey Gillette model was released later and was almost identical to the M.C.
 Gregory Diamond mouthpiece.
 In fact, it still had the diamond logo on it.
 Both have flat side walls and mildly increased brightness.
 Both are made from ‘Resonite’, the material Rico claimed to be waterproof.
-Neither have no metal band on the shank, but do have serial numbers.
+Both also have a serial number.
+However, neither has a metal band on the shank.

 Micky Gillette’s most well-known student was probably Warne Marsh.
 Warne played with Lennie Tristano and Lee Konitz and made some of the most unique saxophone music in history.